pcxmac/g2deploy/README.md

   x

-  deploy, kernel modules not installed
+  check if modules deployed during install (only)

   deploy is accruing packages in /var/lib/portage ...